With VMware View, Phoebe Putney Gives its Nurses Bedside EMR Access

 The hospital subsequently deployed 400-500 VMware View mobile secure desktops.
 One pool of virtual systems is configure for Phoebe Putney’s transcriptionists and coders.
 Another pool comprises roaming desktops that allow nurses to access McKesson applications from anywhere in the hospital.
 To support this implementation, the hospital installed 450 Wyse thin clients in patients’ rooms.
 Other pools support Phoebe Putney’s physicians, administrators and some third-party vendors such as attorneys.
 Users can access these desktops from a variety of devices, including iPads and Android tablets.

-The VMware View desktops configured for clinical use are equipped with Imprivata OneSign Single Sign-On software to streamline log-ins and protect the systems from unauthorized access.
-During implementation, the hospital engaged a VMware Professional Services Organization consultant to help optimize the deployment.
+The VMware View desktops configured for clinical use are equipped with Imprivata OneSign Single Sign-On software to streamline log-ins and protect the systems from unauthorised access.
+During implementation, the hospital engaged a VMware Professional Services Organization consultant to help optimise the deployment.
 The consultant recommended that the hospital use VMware View Composer to generate new desktops upon log-in.
 Refreshing the hospital’s virtual desktops regularly eliminates the risk that changes to a user’s system will interfere with the performance of log-in software or user applications.
 The hospital also worked with VMware to configure its desktops to support location-based printing.

 Switching from traditional PCs to a VMware View virtualized desktop environment delivered benefits to Phoebe Putney in a number of ways.